 The Kingdom Scribe should have provided you with the official name of the recipient, and often will provide any "use" names that the recipient may have.
 Many people have been unable to register an SCA name that they have used for some time, and rather than change what they are called, they simply register one name, and continue to use the one that they originally wanted.
 Because scrolls are treated as official documents in the Outlands, they must use the official registered name of the recipient.
 For someone who goes by something other than their registered name, you are free to use the phrase "called " or "known as " where appropriate.
+In other cases, people have changed their registered name, and it is not appropriate to use their "old" name if they have one that is currently registered.
 If you do not use the correct registered name, Their Majesties and White Stag may not be able to sign the scroll.